feelmode412/wa-presence/readme.md

 ### Basic

 1. Make sure that your SSH public key has been registered on the private repository server (128.199.208.157).
-2. Make a new directory for your project: `mkdir my-project`.
+2. Make a new directory for your project:

+		mkdir my-project
-3. Enter the new directory: `cd my-project`.
+3. Enter the new directory:

+		cd my-project
-4. Clone Presence to current directory: `git clone git@128.199.208.157:/opt/git/webarq/presence.git .`.
+4. Clone Presence to current directory:

+		git clone git@128.199.208.157:/opt/git/webarq/presence.git .
-5. Remove the `.git` directory: `rm -Rf .git`.
+5. Remove the `.git` directory:

+		rm -Rf .git
-6. Install Composer dependencies: `composer install`.
+6. Install Composer dependencies:

+		composer install

 Done.
 Now you can access your application at, for example, `http://localhost/my-project/`.